mateoltd/py-fusion/README.md

 - Delete the folder permanently

 To manage cached folders, go to Edit > Manage Cached Empty Folders in the menu.

+#### Backup and Undo Functionality

+By default, the application creates backup files that allow you to undo merge operations.
+This feature:

+- Records all file operations during a merge
+- Creates a backup file that can be used to restore files to their original locations
+- Provides a simple interface to manage and restore backups

+To manage backups and undo operations, go to Options > Manage Backups in the menu.

+You can disable backup creation by toggling the "Create Backup for Undo" option in the Options menu.

 #### Hidden Files